Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

-Use this script to format a given raw 'Roles' table from Azure to the format required by either Bicep or ARM/JSON Templates in any RBAC deployment.
+Use this script to format a given raw 'Roles' table from the Azure portal to the format required by either Bicep or ARM/JSON Templates in any RBAC deployment.

 ---